zodb/relstorage/README.txt

 ``cache-local-mb``
         RelStorage caches pickled objects in memory, similar to a ZEO cache.
 This cache is shared between threads.
-This parameter configures the approximate maximum amount of memory the cache should consume, in megabytes.
+This option configures the approximate maximum amount of memory the cache should consume, in megabytes.
 It defaults to 10.
 Set to 0 to disable the in-memory cache.

 ``cache-delta-size-limit``
         This is an advanced option.
 RelStorage uses a system of checkpoints to improve the cache hit rate.
-This parameter configures how many objects should be stored before creating a new checkpoint.
+This option configures how many objects should be stored before creating a new checkpoint.
 The default is 10000.

 ``commit-lock-timeout``
         During commit, RelStorage acquires a database-wide lock.
-This parameter specifies how long to wait for the lock before failing the attempt to commit.
+This option specifies how long to wait for the lock before failing the attempt to commit.
 The default is 30 seconds.

-        The MySQL and Oracle adapters support this parameter.
+        The MySQL and Oracle adapters support this option.
 The PostgreSQL adapter currently does not.

 ``commit-lock-id``
         During commit, RelStorage acquires a database-wide lock.
-This parameter specifies the lock ID.
-This parameter currently applies only to the Oracle adapter.
+This option specifies the lock ID.
+This option currently applies only to the Oracle adapter.

 ``create-schema``
         Normally, RelStorage will create or update the database schema on